DecruKeanu/WebApp/README.md

 ***

 # Introduction
-This application is an assignment to showcase my ability to use the following technologies and concepts:
+This application was an assignment to showcase my ability to use the following technologies and concepts:
  * WPF
  * REST API (json)
  * XAML (UI design)